-(POEO (General) Regulations) prevent water pollution while also controlling waste during construction. (cogulations) Defines water and land pollution and the circumstances when pollution has been caused.
+(POEO (General) Regulations) prevent water pollution while also controlling waste during construction.
+Defines water and land pollution and the circumstances when pollution has been caused.
 Protection of the Environment Operations (Waste) Regulation 2014 Establishes the process for issuing environmental protection licences (EPL) for certain scheduled activities - For the works covered by this CEMP (as detailed in Table 5), the need to obtain an EPL has not been identified, however, it may apply to future works.
 Places responsibility on the part of developers to prevent water pollution while also controlling waste during construction.
 Soil Conservation Act 1938 Establishes controls to prevent soil erosion and land degradation.
 Section 7 - Environmental Control Measures Air Quality CEMP (for the management of dust generation and associated soil erosion prevention measures) Fisheries Management Act 1994 Provides for the conservation of fish stocks, habitat, threatened fish species, populations and communities.
 Promotes ecologically sustainable development.
 Promotes commercial and recreational fishing and aquaculture.
 Section 7 - Environmental Control Measures Promotes the sharing of fishery resources.
 Provides for social and economic benefits for the wider community in terms of fish management.
 Biodiversity CEMP Contaminated Land Management Act 1997 Provides for the investigation and remediation of contaminated land considered to pose a significant risk to human health or the environment.
 Section 7 - Environmental Control Measures Water Management Act 2000 Provides for the protection, enhancement and restoration of water sources and ecosystems, ecological processes and biological diversity.
-Section 7 - Environmental Control Measures Defines the conditions where 'aquifer interference approval' is needed and clarifies the difference between 'minimal impacts' and major 'dewatering' activities.
-Biodiversity CEMP Pesticides Act 1999 Promotes the protection of human health, the environment, property and trade in relation to the use of pesticides, having regard to the principles of ecologically sustainable development within the meaning of the Protection of the Environment Administration Act 1991; Aims to minimise risks to human health, the environment, property and trade; Section 7 - Environmental Control Measures Section 10 - Inspection, monitoring, auditing and reporting Promotes collaborative and integrated policies in relation to the use of pesticides,
+Section 7 - Environmental Control Measures (General) Regulation 2011 Defines the conditions where 'aquifer interference approval' is needed and clarifies the difference between 'minimal impacts' and major 'dewatering' activities.
+Biodiversity CEMP Pesticides Act 1999 Section 7 - Environmental Control Measures Section 10 - Inspection, monitoring, auditing and reporting Promotes collaborative and integrated policies in relation to the use of pesticides,

 Establishes a legislative framework to regulate the use of pesticides.
-Planning Policy for Strategic Conservation Planning An Explanation of Intended Effect was on exhibition between 26 August 2020 and 2 November 2020.
-The purpose of the SEPP is to meet requirements for Section 7 - Environmental Control Measures Section 8 - Biodiversity Management The Aerotropolis SEPP was made in accordance with division 3.3 of the EP&A Act and provides planning controls for development within the Western Sydney Aerotropolis.
+Conservation Planning An Explanation of Intended Effect was on exhibition between 26 August 2020 and 2 November 2020.
+The purpose of the SEPP is to meet requirements for Section 7 - Environmental Control Measures Section 8 - Biodiversity Management State Environmental Planning Policy (Western Sydney Aerotropolis) 2020 (Aerotropolis SEPP) The Aerotropolis SEPP was made in accordance with division 3.3 of the EP&A Act and provides planning controls for development within the Western Sydney Aerotropolis.
 The Aerotropolis SEPP overrides any LEP provisions that apply to that land.
-Section 7 - Environmental Control Measures Section 8 - Biodiversity Management The Liverpool LEP provides local environmental planning controls and standards for land in the Liverpool LGA in accordance with the relevant standard environmental planning instrument under section 33A section 3.20 of the EPA Act.
-Section 7 - Environmental Control Measures Section 8 - Biodiversity Management Plan 2010 (Penrith LEP) The Penrith LEP provides local environmental planning controls and standards for land in the Penrith LGA in accordance with the relevant standard environmental planning instrument under section 33A3.20 of the EPA Act.
+Section 7 - Environmental Control Measures Section 8 - Biodiversity Management Liverpool Local Environmental Plan 2008 (Liverpool LEP) The Liverpool LEP provides local environmental planning controls and standards for land in the Liverpool LGA in accordance with the relevant standard environmental planning instrument under section 33A section 3.20 of the EPA Act.
+Section 7 - Environmental Control Measures Section 8 - Biodiversity Management Penrith Local Environmental Plan 2010 (Penrith LEP) The Penrith LEP provides local environmental planning controls and standards for land in the Penrith LGA in accordance with the relevant standard environmental planning instrument under section 33A3.20 of the EPA Act.
 Section 7 - Environmental Control Measures Section 8 - Biodiversity Management